When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 1. Personalize Customer Experience

-Based on the answers to the questions about the customer's industry and current needs (whether it's lead generation or managing human resources), we offer a set of templates—forms, quizzes, surveys, calculators—that specifically help new customers with their inquiries.
+Based on the answers to the questions about the customer's industry and current needs (whether it's lead generation or product recommendations), we offer a set of templates (forms, quizzes, surveys, calculators) that specifically help new customers with their inquiries.
+For users looking for more flexibility or with specific needs, we also offer the possibility to create their funnel from scratch or generate it with AI.

 While new users can explore the templates on their own, it's always better to provide some guidance.
 According to statistics from 2024, a poor onboarding experience in the software industry results in a user drop-off rate of 40-60% after sign-up.
 Redirecting new customers to relevant content and features can significantly increase retention rates.